MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/about_numeric_literals.md

 using an exponential part.

 The exponential part includes an 'e' followed by an optional sign (+/-) and a number representing the exponent.
-For example, then literal value `1e2` equals the numeric value 100.
+For example, the literal value `1e2` equals the numeric value 100.

 Real literals can have a type suffix and a multiplier suffix.